noynaert/act102handouts/10_Forms/10a_General_Forms.md

 </form>
 ```

+### What is happening at the "action" site?

+HTML resembles a programming language in many ways.
+But it is not a real programming language.
+It lacks the ability to do things like loops, if statements, and calculations.

+Pulling data out of the form requires a programming language.
+Commonly used languages for "action" pages include PHP and JavaScript.
+Other languages like Python and Java can also work, but PHP and JavaScript are popular because they tightly integrate with HTML.

+Notice that the file extension on the "action" URL is ```.php``` and not ```.html```

+Don't panic (yet).
+We are not going to have to learn PHP.
+This semester we will just be calling programs others (well, me) have written in PHP.
+We will do some JavaScript in the next unit.
+But it's fun JavaScript.
+So don't panic.

 ### Controls

 There are several controls that may go in a form.
 HTML5 introduced quite a few more, but most are just variations on the old types.